AdamWilsonLabEDU/GEO511_2020/Tasklist_new.md

 - Wikipedia pages about [Ignite Sessions](http://en.wikipedia.org/wiki/Ignite_(event))

 ## Tasks
+- Commit second (or final) version of final project to GitHub
 - Prepare to give your 5 minute presentation
 - Present your analysis to your roommates, significant other, etc. and update your presentation based on the feedback
 - Get feedback from 2-3 fellow classmates on your presentation and update it based on their feedback